deankoch/rswat/vignettes/articles/rswat_intro.md

 ## Documentation

-`rswat` includes a plaintext copy of latest SWAT+ documentation PDF (“inputs_swatplus_rev60_5.pdf”, last downloaded from the SWAT+ website in October, 2022), to make it easy to access in an R environment.
-Call `rswat_docs` to get a `tibble` of results for a search query.
-Searching for a file name will usually pull up a full definitions list, along with some information about where in the PDF this text can be found.
+rswat includes a plaintext copy of latest SWAT+ inputs documentation PDF (“inputs_swatplus_rev60_5.pdf”, last downloaded from the SWAT+ website in October, 2022) and makes it searchable via `rswat_docs`.
+Call this function to get a `tibble` of results for a search query.

 ``` r
 rswat_docs('codes.bsn')